japleitez/peecko-api-doc/README.md

 - the node's code makes reference to the video's code
 - the node's previous points to the previous node in the linked list
 - the node's next points to the next node in the linked list
 - the node's video

-This means that the top node.previous=null and the bottom node.next=null
+In the linked list, the TOP node.previous=null and the LAST node.next=null

 ```json
 {